Radioactive waste: Vitrification

 Vitrification of waste into glass for long term storage.

 Long-term storage of radioactive waste requires the stabilization of the waste into a form that will neither react nor degrade for extended periods.
 It is theorized that one way to do this might be through vitrification.
 Currently at Sellafield, the high-level waste (PUREX first cycle raffinate) is mixed with sugar and then calcined.
 Calcination involves passing the waste through a heated, rotating tube.
 The purposes of calcination are to evaporate the water from the waste and de-nitrate the fission products to assist the stability of the glass produced.

 The 'calcine' generated is fed continuously into an induction heated furnace with fragmented glass.
 The resulting glass is a new substance in which the waste products are bonded into the glass matrix when it solidifies.
 As a melt, this product is poured into stainless steel cylindrical containers ("cylinders") in a batch process.
 When cooled, the fluid solidifies ("vitrifies") into the glass.
 After being formed, the glass is highly resistant to water.

 After filling a cylinder, a seal is welded onto the cylinder head.
 The cylinder is then washed.
 After being inspected for external contamination, the steel cylinder is stored, usually in an underground repository.
 In this form, the waste products are expected to be immobilized for thousands of years.

 The glass inside a cylinder is usually a black glossy substance.
 All this work (in the United Kingdom) is done using hot cell systems.
 Sugar is added to control the ruthenium chemistry and to stop the formation of the volatile RuO_{4} containing radioactive ruthenium isotopes.
 In the West, the glass is normally a borosilicate glass (similar to Pyrex), while in the former Soviet Union it is normal to use a phosphate glass.
 The amount of fission products in the glass must be limited because some (palladium, the other Pt group metals, and tellurium) tend to form metallic phases which separate from the glass.
 Bulk vitrification uses electrodes to melt soil and wastes, which are then buried underground.
 In Germany, a vitrification plant is treating the waste from a small demonstration reprocessing plant which has since been closed.

 Phosphate ceramics

-Vitrification is not the only way to stabilize the waste into a form that will not react or degrade for extended periods.
-Immobilization via direct incorporation into a phosphate-based crystalline ceramic host is also used.
+Another way to stabilize the waste into a form that will not react or degrade for extended periods is immobilization via direct incorporation into a phosphate-based crystalline ceramic host.
 The diverse chemistry of phosphate ceramics under various conditions demonstrates a versatile material that can withstand chemical, thermal, and radioactive degradation over time.
 The properties of phosphates, particularly ceramic phosphates, of stability over a wide pH range, low porosity, and minimization of secondary waste introduces possibilities for new waste immobilization techniques.